ParadoxalCorp/FelixBot/README.md

 #### Implications

-As of it's official release, the `4.0.0` release will benefit from:
+Until the 21/06/2018, the `4.0.0` release will benefit from:

-* Minor enhancements if needed
+* Minor enhancements if needed/minor new features
 * Deprecations notices for potentially breaking changes before complete implementation
 * Bug-fixes

-During 6 months.
 Additionally, bug-fixes only support will be effective **until new notice**, this means there is no defined date for the end of bug-fixes.
 This roughly means V4 can be considered to work until a notice of dropped support is issued

 ## Contributing